British Forces casualties in Afghanistan (2001–2021): October 2015

-On 11 October, Flight Lieutenant Geraint Roberts and Flight Lieutenant Alex Scott, both of 230 Squadron Royal Air Force, died when the Puma helicopter they were piloting crashed in Kabul.
+On 11 October, Flight Lieutenant Geraint Roberts and Flight Lieutenant Alan Scott, both of 230 Squadron Royal Air Force, died when the Puma helicopter they were piloting crashed in Kabul.

 The replica of the memorial from Camp Bastion at the National Memorial Arboretum.

 January 2016 to December 2020

 February 2020

 On 22 February, Private Joseph Berry, aged 21, from 2nd Battalion, The Parachute Regiment, died of a non-combat related injury while on operations in Kabul.

 Political impact

 British casualties in Afghanistan have had a major political impact, although not as significant as the impact of British casualties in Iraq.
 This is mainly because the three main British political parties (Labour, Conservatives and the Liberal Democrats) all support British operations in the country.
 However British casualties in the middle of 2006 did lead to the government's decision to reinforce the British contingent.

 Toward the end of 2008 the numbers of troops being killed or seriously injured while travelling in lightly armoured Snatch Land Rovers in both Iraq and Afghanistan raised questions in the United Kingdom Parliament about the suitability of the vehicles for use in these theatres.
 Members of the public and families of killed and injured servicemen have campaigned about perceived problems with these vehicles including an online petition to the office of the prime minister.